python-visualization/folium/latest/_sources/user_guide/plugins.rst.txt

       - A control that displays geographic coordinates of the mouse pointer, as it is moved over the map.
     * - :doc:`Pattern <plugins/pattern>`
       - Add support for pattern fills on Paths.
+    * - :doc:`Polygon Encoded <plugins/polygon_encoded>`
+      - Draw a polygon directly from an encoded string.
+    * - :doc:`Polyline Encoded <plugins/polyline_encoded>`
+      - Draw a polyline directly from an encoded string.
     * - :doc:`Polyline Offset <plugins/polyline_offset>`
       - Shift relative pixel offset, without actually changing the actual latitude longitude values.
     * - :doc:`Polyline Textpath <plugins/polyline_textpath>`